jcaraballo/sbt.g8/README.md

 sbt new jcaraballo/sbt.g8
 ```

-Or, alternatively, if you prefer to use it from your own git clone, you can do so with
+Or, alternatively, if you prefer to use it from your own git clone of this repository, you can do so with
 ```
 git clone https://github.com/jcaraballo/sbt.g8.git
 sbt new file://sbt.g8